jbates888/ETH-Coin-Flip/README.md

 This is an Ethereum coin flip game played on the Rinkeby test network

-The contract takes in a wager amount and a bet from the user, it then generates a pseudo random (Not secure to be used with real ETH) result and pays the user back double their wager if they guessed corretly.
+The contract takes in a wager amount and a bet from the user, it then generates a pseudo random (Not secure to be used with real ETH) result and pays the user back double their wager if they guessed correctly.

 Game URL: https://eth-coin-flip.vercel.app/